 The seller’s motivation to take part of the business sale can have an impact in the structuring of the business deal.
-The seller must carefully look at their reasons to sell their business in order to create an effective exit strategy.

 After the seller gives their reasons to sell their business and when the buyer is ready to hear or talk about offers, conflicts may arise.
 This includes owners demanding a higher price or a desire for as little disruptions as possible upon exiting the company.
 Therefore, it is important to remain flexible as major conflicts could disrupt the sale.

 A business broker is a great resource to deal with conflict resolution because they are experienced in making the business sale process as seamless and painless as possible for both parties.
 They are often only compensated once the sale is complete so they are strongly incentivized to see it through.
 A strong pre-sale plan will not only help get through the sale, but provides support to the business in achieving the best sales price.

 Looks like your subscription is due.
 Please renew to keep using our services.